Ethorbit/nzc-docker/README.md

 ## Production
 * Set DEVELOPING to 0 in .env
 * Set PUBLIC\_DOMAIN to the domain you own
-* Make your domain point to your server
+* Make your domain point to your server's IP address

 ## Maintenance
 Because this project consists of many different containers, it is not feasible to take all the containers offline every time you need to make changes.
 It is also not appropriate to re-create individual containers as some have dependency services.
 You should re-create entire files instead of individual containers, this will ensure things like file permissions are set and configuration files are generated from templates when needed.